HJSang/DailyTrack/search_algorithm.md

 To understand the time complexity and the optimal step size, we can consider the worst case.
 Assume we first seach *m-1* elements to identify the interval and them apply *m/n* to get the matched element.
 Hence, the total time complexity is *O{m-1 + m/n}*.
 The optimal step size is *\sqrt{m}*.

+## Interpolation Search
+Interpolation Search is a generalization of Binary Search.
+Suppose that the arrays in a sorted array are uniformly distributed.
+Instead of middle index, we use the interpolation index to indicate the uniform distribution.
+That is the distance of indices are proportional to the distance of values in expectation.

+* pos = lo + [ (x-arr[lo])*(hi-lo) / (arr[hi]-arr[Lo]) ]
+* arr[] ==> Array where elements need to be searched
+* x     ==> Element to be searched
+* lo    ==> Starting index in arr[]
+* hi    ==> Ending index in arr[]

+*Algorithm*:
+Rest of the Interpolation algorithm is the same except the above partition logic.

+*Step1*: In a loop, calculate the value of “pos” using the probe position formula.
+*Step2*: If it is a match, return the index of the item, and exit.
+*Step3*: If the item is less than arr[pos], calculate the probe position of the left sub-array.
+Otherwise calculate the same in the right sub-array.
+*Step4*: Repeat until a match is found or the sub-array reduces to zero.

+## Exponential Search
+Exponential search involves two steps:
+* Find range where element is present
+* Do Binary Search in above found range.
+How to find the range where element may be present?
+The idea is to start with subarray size 1, compare its last element with x, then try size 2, then 4 and so on until last element of a subarray is not greater.
+Once we find an index i (after repeated doubling of i), we know that the element must be present between i/2 and i (Why i/2? because we could not find a greater value in previous iteration)